liamzdenek/ferment-ai/memory-bank/techContext.md

 The demo application showcases:
 1. Creating a VirtualModel
 2. Setting up agent contexts with different models
-3. Configuring communication between agents
+3. Creating workflow tasks for agents
-4. Defining an entrypoint for the system
+4. Defining task relationships
-5. Using the modular journal implementation
+5. Creating a workflow with an entry point task
+6. Using the Journal to execute the workflow